KedalionDaimon/1V0/README.md

 Use Exe2Bin from FreeDOS to turn EXE into COM.

-Transfer to Atari Portfolio using xterm.com with picocom using sx (XMODEM) file transfer protocol.
+Transfer to Atari Portfolio (using DIP DOS 2.11, i.e. very primitive) using xterm.com with picocom using sx (XMODEM) file transfer protocol.

 .